realmagicgreen/magicgreenastro/src/content/posts/bedroom-plants.md

 ---
 title: Air Cleaning Bedroom Plants
-subtitle: "Plants that absorb pollutants and CO2 at night and help you sleep better."
+subtitle: 'Plants that absorb pollutants and CO2 at night and help you sleep better.'
-description: "Studies at NASA, Pennsylvania State University, the University of Georgia and other respected institutions suggest that plants can definitely clean the air." # max 160 digits
+description: 'Studies at NASA, Pennsylvania State University, the University of Georgia and other respected institutions suggest that plants can definitely clean the air.' # max 160 digits
 category: health
 pubDate: 2018-06-16
 publish: true